将我看到的一些有关宝

 * Is regularly crying, irritable or unable to be comforted.

-* Has frequent diarrhea.
-This can be harder to notice in breastfed babies as they usually have soft stools.
+babies as they usually have soft stools.
 Contact the health provider's office if your baby's stools are especially soft or watery for 6-8 diaper changes.

 * Vomits (more than just spit up) more than 2-3 times a day.